NasreddinHodja/jsbejeweled/README.md

 # jsbejeweled
 Bejeweled in an HTLM canvas.

-The Live App Can Be Accessed At: {site here}
+The Live App Can Be Accessed At: https://renanioliveira.github.io/jsbejeweled/

 ## Integrantes
 Renan Ignácio<br>